Differentiable Safe Controller Design through Control Barrier Functions: Numerical Experiments

 \subsection{Adaptive cruise control}

-Adaptive cruise control (ACC) is a common example to validate safe control strategies~\cite{ames2016control, zeng2021safety}.
+Adaptive cruise control is a common example to validate safe control strategies~\cite{ames2016control, zeng2021safety}.
 The control goal of ACC is to let the ego car achieve the desired cruising speed while maintaining a safe distance from the leading car.
 We consider the scenario where the ego car tries to follow the leading car on a straight road.
 The dynamics of the problem is given by (model adapted from~\cite{zeng2021safety}):

 where $x= ^\top= ^\top$, $p_f$ is the position, $v_f$ is the velocity of the ego car, $d$ is the distance between the ego and leading cars, and $u\in [-1, 1]$ is the control input denoting the acceleration.
-To prevent collision between the two cars, the following CBF is applied:
+To prevent collision between the two cars, the CBF is chosen as $h(x)=x_3-1.8x_2$ and the trajectory cost for the ego car is given by